vicalfayo09/victor-portfolio/src/pages/posts/post-1.md

 3. **Making Blog Posts**: This is my first blog post!
 I now have Astro pages and Markdown posts!

+4. **Challenges faced**: The challenges I faced in understanding Astro were the compnetn and layouts subdvision as the back and forth from static to dynamic generation of content was confusing at first but I gained knowledge.
 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.